Utilizing Social Media for Enhanced SEO Rankings

 Measuring Impact and Iterating

-Start by defining what success looks like for the next 90 days and instrument everything before launch.
-Set baselines from `internal analytics`, Google Search Console, and your backlink tool so early signals (CTR, sessions, impressions) can be separated from noise.
+Define success for the next 90 days and set up tracking before launching.
+Establish baselines using internal analytics, Google Search Console, and your backlink tool.
+This way, you can distinguish early signals like CTR, sessions, and impressions from noise.
 Use the 90-day timeline below to convert vague goals into measurable checkpoints and design A/B tests that isolate one variable at a time.

 A/B Tests and experiments